-- 1.5 The CRA should maintain internal records to support its credit opinions for a reasonable period of time or in accordance with applicable law. - 1.6 The CRA and its analysts should take steps to avoid issuing any credit analyses or reports that contain misrepresentations or are otherwise misleading as to the general creditworthiness of an issuer or obligation. - 1.7 The CRA should ensure that it has and devotes sufficient resources to carry out high-quality credit assessments of all obligations and issuers it rates.
+- 1.5 AThe CRA should maintain internal records to support its credit opinions for a reasonable period of time or in accordance with applicable law. - 1.6 AThe CRA and its analysts should take steps to avoid issuing any credit analyses or reports that contain misrepresentations or are otherwise misleading as to the general creditworthiness of an issuer or obligation. - 1.7 AThe CRA should ensure that it has and devotes sufficient resources to carry out high-quality credit assessments of all obligations and issuers it rates.
 When deciding whether to rate or continue rating an obligation or issuer, it should assess whether it is able to devote sufficient personnel with sufficient skill sets to make a proper rating assessment, and whether its personnel likely will have access to sufficient information needed in order make such an assessment.
-The CRA should adopt reasonable measures to ensure that the information it uses in assigning a rating is of sufficient quality to support a credible rating.
-If the rating involves a type of financial product presenting limited historical data (such as an innovative financial vehicle), the CRA should make clear, in a prominent place, the limitations of the rating and any risks associated with credit ratings of such products. - 1.7-1 The CRA should establish a review function made up of one or more senior managers with appropriate experience to review new methodologies as well as the feasibility of providing a credit rating for a new product. - 1.7-2 The CRA should establish an independent function responsible for periodically reviewing the methodologies and models and changes to the methodologies and models it uses. - 1.7-3 The CRA should assess whether existing methodologies and models for determining credit ratings of structured products are appropriate when the risk characteristics of the assets underlying a structured product change materially.
-In cases where the complexity or structure of a new type of structured product or the lack of robust data about the assets underlying the structured product raise serious questions as to whether the CRA can determine a credit rating for the security that fits within its established categories of credit ratings, CRA should refrain from issuing a credit rating. - 1.8 The CRA should structure its rating teams to promote continuity and avoid bias in the rating process.
+A CRA should adopt reasonable measures so that the information it uses in assigning a rating is of sufficient quality to support a credible rating.
+If the rating involves a type of financial product presenting limited historical data (such as an innovative financial vehicle), the CRA should make clear, in a prominent place, the limitations of the rating. - 1.7-1 A CRA should establish a review function made up of one or more senior managers with appropriate experience to review the feasibility of providing a credit rating for a type of structure that is materially different from the structures the CRA currently rates. - 1.7-2 A CRA should establish and implement a rigorous and formal review function responsible for periodically reviewing the methodologies and models and significant changes to the methodologies and models it uses.
+Where feasible and appropriate for the size and scope of its credit rating services, this function should be independent of the business lines that are principally responsible for rating various classes of issuers and obligations. - 1.7-3 A CRA should assess whether existing methodologies and models for determining credit ratings of structured products are appropriate when the risk characteristics of the assets underlying a structured product change materially.
+In cases where the complexity or structure of a new type of structured product or the lack of robust data about the assets underlying the structured product raise serious questions as to whether the CRA can determine a credible credit rating for the security, CRA should refrain from issuing a credit rating. - 1.8 AThe CRA should structure its rating teams to promote continuity and avoid bias in the rating process.